aabzel/linux-driver-for-WEX012864GLPP3N10000-/README.md

 # linux-driver-for-WEX012864GLPP3N10000-
 The linux driver for graphic monochrome OLED display.
+The WEX012864GLPP3N10000 is based on SSD1305 controller.

 List of required hardware:
 1. Beagle Bone Black board